Be transported to the likes of Lewis Carroll’s Wonderland or A A Milne’s Hundred Acre Wood with a visit to one of these literary landscapes.

 The Fowey Valley & the Cornish Alps

 The Mining Heartland

 Truro & the Fal Estuary

 Penzance, St Ives & the Penwith Peninsula

 The Isles of Scilly

 The places to stay listed below are a personal selection of B&S, campsites, self-catering cottages – and one or two very special hotels – that struck me for their location, friendliness or character, or a mixture of all three.
 These listings are far from exhaustive; for a really comprehensive selection, you might like to look at www.visitcornwall.com/accommodation.

-The Old Rectory St Juliot, Boscastle PL35 0BT; 01840 250225; www.stjuliot.com; firstname.lastname@example.org.
-Thomas Hardy stayed here while working on the church just down the lane and one of the rooms, named after him, has a splendid Victorian ‘thunderbox’ in the bathroom.
-In a leafy, rural spot away from the bustle of Boscastle, this is an average-priced B&B that lives up to its green credentials.
-Breakfast eggs come from hens in the garden and honey from the newly introduced hives.
-Rare-breed pigs in the paddock do their bit for the ‘eat local’ cause too.
-Evening meals, served in the beautifully restored Victorian greenhouse are bookable and homemade pasties are always on offer.
+The Old Rectory St Juliot, Boscastle PL35 0BT; 01840 250225; www.stjuliot.com.
+Thomas Hardy stayed here while working on the restoration of the church just down the lane and one of the rooms, named after him, has a splendid ‘thunderbox’ in the bathroom.
+Traditional comfort and exceptional cooking – evening meals, served in the Victorian greenhouse, are bookable and homemade pasties for picnics always on offer.

 There are some very swanky places to stay in this region which do not really fall within the Slow remit.
 However, special mention should be given to Mawgan Porth’s Bedruthan Steps Hotel, much loved by exhausted parents for its terrific programme of morning, afternoon and evening activities for children from babies to teens, and its very grown-up sister hotel next door, the Scarlet – positively the last word in green luxury and eco-architecture.